sociocs/docs/settings/notifications.md

 ## Daily performance updates

-We send a performance update email everyday to users having "Owner" or "Admin" role.
-This email contains a summary of previous day's conversations.
+We send a performance update email everyday which contains a summary of previous day's conversations.

-**This email is turned on by default.**
+**This email is turned on by default for all team members with "*Owner*" or "*Admin*".**

+### How to send daily performance updates to only selected users?

+- Change the radio button selection to "*Send update only to selected users*".
+- Select team members which should receive the emails.

-### How to disable or re-enable daily performance updates?
+### How to completely disable daily performance updates?

 #### Web app

 - Click on the dropdown menu on top right.
-- Select *Notifications* on the left side.
+- Select "*Notifications*" on the left side.
-- Toggle *Daily performance updates* switch to off or on.
+- Toggle "*Daily performance updates*" switch to off.

 #### Mobile app

 - Open drawer menu on top left.
-- Tap on *Profile & settings*.
+- Tap on "*Profile & settings*".
-- Select *Notifications* in the list.
+- Select "*Notifications*" in the list.
-- Toggle *Daily performance updates* switch to off or on.
+- Toggle "*Daily performance updates*" switch to off.

+## Bulk messaging status update emails

+We send an email notification when bulk messaging campaign/job completes successfully or fails.

+**This email is turned on by default for all team members with "*Owner*" or "*Admin*".**

+### How to send bulk messaging campaign/job update emails to only selected users?

+- Change the radio button selection to "*Send update only to selected users*".
+- Select team members which should receive the emails.

+### How to completely disable bulk messaging campaign/job update emails?

+#### Web app

+- Click on the dropdown menu on top right.
+- Select "*Notifications*" on the left side.
+- Toggle "*Bulk messaging status update emails*" switch to off.

+#### Mobile app

+- Open drawer menu on top left.
+- Tap on "*Profile & settings*".
+- Select "*Notifications*" in the list.
+- Toggle "*Bulk messaging status update emails*" switch to off.